Last Updated On : 7-Apr-2026

 Explanation:

-In Vlocity Context Rules (Salesforce Industries CPQ), the Rule Type (such as Qualification, Penalty, Enable, Disable, etc.) is defined at the Rule Set level.
+In Vlocity Context Rules (part of the broader Rule Builder), the Rule Type (e.g., Qualification, Pricing, Discount, Penalty, Procedure) is a fundamental property set at the individual Rule level.

 Which four of the following would require compatibility rules?